Sunset Boulevard (film): Recognition since 1989

 In 1989, the film was among the first group of 25 deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Film Registry.
 The Village Voice ranked the film at No. 43 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 The film was included in "The New York Times Guide to the Best 1,000 Movies Ever Made" in 2002.
 In January 2002, the film was included on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
 Sunset Boulevard received 33 votes in the British Film Institute's 2012 Sight & Sound polls, making it the 63rd greatest film of all time in the critics' poll and 67th in the directors' poll.
 In the earlier 2002 Sight & Sound polls the film ranked 12th among directors.
-In 2022 edition of Sight & Sound's Greatest films of all time list the film ranked 62nd in the director's poll.
-The Writers Guild of America ranked the film's screenplay (written by Charles Brackett & Billy Wilder and D.M.
+In 2022 edition of Sight & Sound's Greatest films of all time list the film ranked 62nd in the directors' poll.
+In 2006, the Writers Guild of America ranked the film's screenplay (written by Charles Brackett & Billy Wilder and D.M.
 Marshman Jr.) the 7th greatest ever.
 In a 2015 poll by BBC Culture, film critics ranked Sunset Boulevard the 54th greatest American film of all time.
 The February 2020 issue of New York Magazine lists Sunset Boulevard as among "The Best Movies That Lost Best Picture at the Oscars."

 American Film Institute included the film on these lists: